Skip to Content

 Ready to learn more?

 Following our conversation with Dr. Glaser, we interviewed two educators in depth to hear about their experiences doing the Top 10 Tools course, and implementing it district wide.
 Read Part 2 to hear in depth from Casey Bertram, Superintendent of Bozeman Public Schools.
+In Part 3, instructional coach and student performance strategist for Fargo Public Schools in North Dakota discusses how the Top 10 Tools course helped them build a foundation for the science of reading.

 To learn more and view a demo of Top 10 Tools by 95 Percent Group™, click here.